surgicalcoder/mongo-csharp-driver/Docs/reference/content/reference/bson/guidserialization/index.md

 The first issue we ran into was when the server started returning UUIDs (i.e. Guids) in metadata using standard subtype 4.
-If a collection was configured to use subtype 3 (which it usually is since that is the default) the driver could not deserialize the Guids in the metadata without throwing an exception.
+If a collection was configured to use subtype 3 (which it usually was since that is the default) the driver could not deserialize the Guids in the metadata without throwing an exception.
 We worked around this by temporarily reconfiguring the BSON reader to not expect that Guids would be in subtype 3 while reading the metadata.